 Aldbourne Archive is the catchy name for my personal musings on village history and matters further afield.
 My family helped with an exhibition in the Old Schoolroom for Aldbourne Civic Society at the village Festival in 2000.
 The idea since then has been to collect and safely store information about our village; and to make that information as accessible as possible.

-The Community Archives & Heritage Group have given much support, including a webpage to call my own in the early years of the idea and brilliant training sessions.
+The Community Archives & Heritage Group have also given much support, including a webpage to call my own in the early years of the idea and brilliant training sessions.

-Jo Hutchings – May 2014 (updated May 2017)
+Jo Hutchings – May 2020